Kerl13/GHA/README.md

 TODO
 ----

-* Make the colors easier and nicer to use
-* Make the script modular (config file ?)
 * Support many languages (?)
 * Add a script that helps to parametrize all hooks simultaneously (https://help.github.com/articles/connecting-with-third-party-applications/)
 * Support all hooks :